gongahkia/personal-wiki/Alloy.md

 // | => separates the set or relation in question from the constraint or predicate condition being applied to it

 // --- DATATYPES ---
-  // there are only two primitive datatypes in Alloy for purely representative purposes
+  // there are only two primitive datatypes in alloy language for purely representative purposes

 // Int => stores an integer number value
 // String => stores a string value